-Introduced by Rep. Greg MacMaster (R) on April 16, 2013, to prohibit government agencies from competing against private enterprises, or subsidizing any charitable or nonprofit institution using government support to do this.
+Introduced by Rep. Greg MacMaster (R) on April 16, 2013 To prohibit government agencies from competing against private enterprises, or subsidizing any charitable or nonprofit institution using government support to do this.
 Activities normally provided by government would be exempted, including public schools, "essential services" and "necessary services" as defined in the bill.
 "Vital services," including things like food stores, drugstores, child care, elder care, and telecommunications services could only be provided if there were no private sector alternatives.
 Privatization of essential and necessary services would be explicitly allowed.
 A private enterprise could sue to obtain an injunction forcing the government competitor to stop, and to seek compensatory damages.
 Governments already providing commercial goods or services would be grandfathered, but could not expand.
+Official Text and Analysis.

 Referred to the House Oversight Committee on April 16, 2013